Chambal River: Course

+Tributaries

-The tributaries of the Chambal include Shipra, Choti Kalisindh, Sivanna, Retam, Ansar, Kalisindh, Banas, Parbati, Seep, Kuwari, Kuno, Alnia, Mej, Chakan, Parwati, Chamla, Gambhir, Lakhunder, Khan, Bangeri, Kedel and Teelar.Lallanji Gopal, Vinod Chandra Srivastava (2008).
-History of agriculture in India (up to c.
-1200 A.D.).
-In History of Science, Philosophy and Culture in Indian Civilization.
-Project of History of Indian Science, Philosophy and Culture.
-Centre for Studies in Civilizations.
+The tributaries of the Chambal include Shipra, Choti Kalisindh, Shivna, Retam, Ansar, Kalisindh, Banas, Parbati, Seep, Kuwari, Kuno, Alnia, Mej, Chakan, Parwati, Chamla, Gambhir, Lakhunder, Khan, Bangeri, Kedel and Teelar.

 According to Crawford (1969), the Chambal river valley is part of the Vindhyan system which consists of massive sandstone, slate and limestone, of perhaps pre-Cambrian age, resting on the surface of older rocks.

 Hillocks and plateaus represent the major landforms of the Chambal valley.
 The Chambal basin is characterised by an undulating floodplain, gullies and ravines.
 The Hadauti plateau in Rajasthan occurs in the upper catchment of the Chambal River to the southeast of the Mewar Plains.
 It occurs with the Malwa plateau in the east.
 Physiographically, it can be divided into Vindhyan scarp land and Deccan Lava (Malwa) plateau.
 According to Heron (1953), the eastern pediplain, occurring between the Vindhyan plateau and the Aravalli hill range, contains a thin veneer of Quaternary sediments, reworked soil and river channel fills.
 At least two erosional surfaces can be recognised within the pediplain are the Tertiary age.
 The Vindhyan upland, the adjoining Chambal valley and the Indo-Gangetic alluvial tract (older alluvium) are of Pleistocene to Sub-recent age.
 Badland topography is a characteristic feature of the Chambal valley, whereas kankar has extensively developed in the older alluvium.